 2. Hang-Gliding and Parasailing Are Not Synonyms of Paragliding

 Many people who want to go paragliding in Cape Town make the mistake of asking for hang-gliding or parasailing, which are certainly not the same.
 Hang-gliders have rigid wing structures, while paragliders have soft structures that can be collapsed and transported easily.
-When you paraglide, you also fly at a slower rate than if you hang-glide, making paragliding easier for beginners.
+When you paraglides, you also fly at a slower rate than if you hang-glides, making paragliding easier for beginners.

 If you’ve ever seen people being pulled along behind the back of a boat, under what looks like a big parachute, this is parasailing.
 These structures are not guided by those who are actually flying, but by those who are pulling them along at the surface.